apohllo/ror-tasks/task-5/Readme.md

-# Implementation of the persistence layer with ActiveRecord #
+# Implementation of the persistence layer

 ## Introduction ##